 Most of the recommended ages on those easels are 3 and up, probably because there are a few small-ish parts, and perhaps because of the easel height.
-If those things don’t phase you or you’re buying for an older 2-year-old, check out these easels from Hape ($69) and Melissa and Doug ($53, shown right, the most popular kids’ easel on Amazon).
+If those things don’t phase you or you’re buying for an older 2-year-old, check out these easels from Hape ($69) and Melissa and Doug ($72, shown here and with 7K+ reviews on Amazon).

 I got lucky and found a beautiful wooden Land of Nod easel on Craigslist that looks great in the living room.
 My 2-year-old artist could only reach the bottom of the easel at first, but didn’t seem to mind.
 By age 3 he could reach most of it, so I think it was a good investment.

 If you want to save some space, you might be interested in tabletop / desktop easels, which fit on any desk to let kids paint at eye level.
-I found several models on Amazon but most were suggested for age 3 and up due to small parts, so use discretion.
+I found several models on Amazon, but most were suggested for age 3 and up due to small parts, so use discretion.

-Fingerpaint for 2-Year-Olds
+Art Supplies for 2-Year-Olds

-However, I got some good ideas from the reviews of these well-loved Crayola washable fingerpaints: one woman squeezed the paint into a ziploc bag and put the bag on the tray of her tot’s high chair for her to explore.
+However, I got some good ideas from the reviews of these well-loved Crayola washable fingerpaints: one woman squeezed the paint into a sealable plastic bag and put the bag on the tray of her tot’s high chair for her to explore.
 Others mentioned letting toddlers play with fingerpaints in the bathtub — on their bodies and on the tub walls.

-It’s also hard to go wrong with a good set of sidewalk chalk, especially if you’re looking for a gift for a warm-weather occasion.
-Try a set like this one that comes with chalk holders to make it easier for toddlers to use them longer and without scraping their little fingers.
+It’s very hard to go wrong with a good set of sidewalk chalk, especially if you’re looking for a gift for a warm-weather occasion.
+Even if the kids don’t end up loving the chalk, the parents can use it to do things like create little tracks and obstacle courses for their 2-year-olds.